GNINNUR/espa-cloud-masking/README.md

 ### Installation of All Algorithms

 ### Dependencies
-- ESPA raw binary libraries, tools, and it's dependencies, found here [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter)
+- ESPA raw binary libraries, tools, and its dependencies, found here [espa-product-formatter](https://github.com/USGS-EROS/espa-product-formatter)

 ### Environment Variables
 - Required for building this software